protono/hello-algo/algos.md

 3. space optimization

-Since the current state is transferred from the state on the left and above, each row in the $dp$ table should be traversed in positive order after space optimization.
+Since the current state is transferred from the state on the left and above, **each row in the $dp$ table should be traversed in positive order after space optimization**.

 This traversal order is the exact opposite of the 0-1 bag.
 Please use the following picture to understand the difference between the two.